 Fast forward to 2013.
 After four previous records and literally hundreds of gigs on the road, Click’s latest single, Baptize Me Over Elvis Presley’s Grave, went to #9 and stayed in the top 10 for the entire month of October, 2013.
 The music video is on CMT and is a viral share online.

-Already in 2014, Danny has become a regular guest with Phil Lesh & Friends at the Grateful Dead legend’s club, Terrapin Crossroads and has released a ripping live CD, ‘Danny Click and the Hell Yeahs! ~ Captured LIVE!’
+In 2014, Danny became a regular guest at Grateful Dead legend Phil Lesh’s club, Terrapin Crossroads and released a ripping live CD, ‘Danny Click & the Hell Yeahs! ~ Captured LIVE!’